rfmoz/keepconf/README.md

 keepconf
 ========

 Keepconf is a agentless tool for backup and track files from remote hosts.
-It uses rsync and git for the purpose and was inspired in etckeeper and changeconf.
+It uses rsync and git for the purpose and was inspired in etckeeper.

 ## Basic Installation and usage

-Clone repo or copy installation script and execute it.
-Install all the python modules required with pip or with the package manager:
+Clone the repository or copy the installation script and execute it.
+Install all the python modules required with pip or with your preferred package manager:

         git clone https://github.com/rfrail3/keepconf.git
         cd keepconf